Upgraded free independence phenomena for random unitaries: Introduction

 \subsection{Broader context and motivation}

 The broader motivation for our work includes a long history of results about the von Neumann algebra $L(F_\infty)$, going back to Murray and von Neumann's first papers in the subject \cite[\S 6]{MuvN43}.
-The challenge of understanding its structure has been addressed by with an astonishing diversity of tools, including not only the probabilistic methods that our paper draws on \cite{VoiculescuFreeEntropy3, GePrime, Jung2007,Hayes2018,HayesPT}, but also deformation rigidity theory \cite{PopaMaximalAmenable, Popasolidity, OzPo10, PopaVaesFree}; amenable actions, $C^*$ and boundary theory \cite{OzawaSolidActa, dkep2022properly, DP22}; closable derivations \cite{Peterson2009, PetersonDeriva}; free harmonic analysis and non-commutative $L_p$ space theory \cite{mei}, which was a key ingredient in Ioana and Houdayer's result \cite{houdayer2023asymptotic}.
+The challenge of understanding its structure has been addressed with an astonishing diversity of tools, including not only the probabilistic methods that our paper draws on \cite{VoiculescuFreeEntropy3, GePrime, Jung2007,Hayes2018,HayesPT}, but also deformation rigidity theory \cite{PopaMaximalAmenable, Popasolidity, OzPo10, PopaVaesFree}; amenable actions, $C^*$ and boundary theory \cite{OzawaSolidActa, dkep2022properly, DP22}; closable derivations \cite{Peterson2009, PetersonDeriva}; free harmonic analysis and non-commutative $L_p$ space theory \cite{mei}, which was a key ingredient in Ioana and Houdayer's result \cite{houdayer2023asymptotic}.
 We also point out that Popa showed the existence of elements in an ultraproduct freely independent from many subalgebras using incremental patching techniques \cite{Popa1995independence,Popa2014independence}.
+On a related note, the existence of such freely independent elements in the $C^*$-ultrapower has recently led to developments in the classification of $C^*$-algebras, see \cite{louder2022strongly,robert2023selfless,amrutam2025strictcomparisonreducedgroup,tarski, hayes2025selflessreducedfreeproduct}.

 We were particularly motivated by the question of elementary equivalence of von Neumann algebras, and in particular of $L(F_\infty)$ and matrix ultraproducts.
 The introduction of ultraproducts in functional analysis naturally inspired the classification question of when $\cM^{\cU}$ and $\cN^{\cV}$ are isomorphic for various ultrafilters $\cU$ and $\cV$.
 Using mathematical logic, isomorphism of $\cM^{\cU}$ and $\cM^{\cV}$ for different ultrapowers depends on the continuum hypothesis \cite[Proposition 3.3]{FHS2013}.
 But model theory also provides a powerful tool, known as the Keisler--Shelah theorem, which says that $\cM$ and $\cN$ admit some isomorphic ultrapowers if and only if they have the same first-order theory (see \cite[\S 2.2]{FHS2014b}), which here we understand in the sense of model theory for metric structures \cite{BYBHU2008}.
 In this case, $\cM$ and $\cN$ are said to be \emph{elementarily equivalent}.